Contents

 • /usr/bin/install -c -m 0644 sqlite3.h /usr/local/include/sqlcipher

-these are the folders of SQLcipher headers and the library necessary when building proper C project.
+These lines indicate the folders where the SQLCipher headers and library are installed, which are necessary when building a C project.

 1